rybruscoe/deepseek-server/README.md

 ## Features

 - GPU acceleration with CUDA support
+- GPU acceleration with CUDA 12.1.0
   - Optimized for A40 GPUs on RunPod
+  - Full CUDA support in llama.cpp
+  - Includes development tools for compilation
 - FastAPI server for easy integration
 - Automatic model downloading
 - Tailscale VPN integration for secure access